joeybrown-ctrl/joeybrown-ctrl.github.io/README.md

 **version 1.0.0**

-For week two of coding boot camp, I was tasked with building a responsive portfolio website.
+For week two of coding boot camp, I was given the assignment of building a responsive portfolio website.
 I began by wireframing my vision for my site on draw.io.
 The wireframe looked like this:

 ![Image of top line of wireframe](https://github.com/joeybrown-ctrl/joeybrown-ctrl.github.io/blob/master/Assets/Images/wireframe-topline.png)